 Finally, IBM has recently achieved the status of a Dividend Aristocrat.
 I believe management will go to great lengths to maintain this title.

 Okay.
 That concludes the IBM dividend review.

 But our IBM stock analysis would not be complete without assessing IBM’s stock valuation.
 Let’s work through that next.

 Let’s judge value in several ways:

-- Morningstar fair value estimate
+- Morningstar fair value estimate of IBM stock

 - Personal Finance investment newsletter buy target